srikanth7785/Gmaterials_App/DevelopmentJourney(v3).md

 But..well, it's working..right!
 >Remembering motivation #2 😏
+> >If it works, it works - isn't called 'working'.

-So,how is it?...well, for starters, there are no models in place..didn't write any custom functions for widgets.. didn't break into individual components..no state management used.. literally, there are 5-6 screens in app and there are same number of files in `lib` folder😬 everything is written inline, just like an English paragraph😶.
+So, how is it?...well, for starters, there are no models in place..didn't write any custom functions for widgets.. didn't break into individual components..no state management used.. literally, there are 5-6 screens in app and there are same number of files in `lib` folder😬 everything is written inline, just like an English paragraph😶.
 To give more context, once have a look at [Web_scrapping_with_flutter](https://github.com/srikanth7785/Web_Scrapping_with_Flutter) repo which demonstrates the `G-Events` feature.
 But, guess how it's implemented in app?
 ```dart
 .
 .